 The Bluebonnet is a name given to any number of species of the genus Lupinus.
 The beautiful blew flowers are predominantly found in southwestern United States.
 The shape of the petals on the flower resembles the bonnet worn by pioneer women to shield them from the sun.

-Once I got my plate, I kept admiring it before digging in.
+Once I got my plate, I kept admiring it.
 Holy moly, talk about meat overload!
-I’ve come to expect that in Texas but they sure like their meat and lots of it!
+But I’ve come to expect that in Texas.
+I mean, look what Texas is all about!
+Longhorns!
 It was nice to sit out on the picnic table with the warm sun on my back taking up a chat with some of the locals.

-After finishing my carnivorous meal, it was time to saddle up and head down the road to see the real show.
+After devouring my delicious carnivorous masterpiece, it was time to saddle up and head down the road to see the show.

-Following RT 16 North all the way through Kerrville and Fredericksburg, which were quite busy as any small city is on a weekday, I noticed that I wasn’t the only one on this grand journey.
+Following RT 16 North all the way through Kerrville and Fredericksburg, were quite busy as any small city is on a weekday.
+I noticed that I wasn’t the only one on this grand journey.
 Tourist season in Texas Hill Country was in full swing.
 I imagine they too, were here to see the Bluebonnets.

 Once I made it past the quaint German town of Fredericksburg (about 10 miles), I noticed a small sign pointing the way to the Willow City Loop.
 I turned right shortly after arriving in Eckert onto CR 1323.